-Nursing Assistants are an integral part of institutions providing long term resident care such as Nursing Homes and Rehabilitation Centers.
-But have you ever wondered what a Nursing Assistant actually does?
+Medical Assistants are an integral part of institutions providing long-term resident care such as Nursing Homes and Rehabilitation Centers.
+But have you ever wondered what a Medical Assistant does?

 They Help Patients

 - Mostly by helping patients perform tasks they may no longer be able to like basic grooming, assisting them to move in and out of bed, showering or bathing, and serving meals